Middle School Handbook

 Nonschool-Sponsored Clubs and Activities

-- Non-school sponsored student groups organized for religious, political, or philosophical reasons may meet during non-instructional hours.
+Non-school sponsored student groups may meet during non-instructional hours.
 The application for permission can be obtained from the principal.
 The applicant must verify that the activity is being initiated by students, that attendance is voluntary, that no school staff person is actively involved in the event, that the event will not interfere with school activities and that non-school persons do not play a regular role in the event.
+However, each group or club must have a staff sponsor.
 All school rules will still apply regarding behavior and equal opportunity to participate.

-- Membership in any fraternity, sorority, or any other secret society as proscribed by law is not permitted.
+Membership in any fraternity, sorority, or any other secret society as prescribed by law is not permitted.
 All groups must comply with School rules and must provide equal opportunity to participate.

-Creekside Middle School provides a variety of athletic activities in which students may participate providing they meet any eligibility requirements that may apply.
+ZPS provides a variety of athletic activities in which students may participate providing they meet any eligibility requirements that apply.
 A student’s use of a performance-enhancing substance is a violation that will affect the student’s athletic eligibility and participation.
 For further information, contact the Athletic Director.

 The rules governing interscholastic athletes and co-curricular participants are set forth in the Athletic Code of Conduct.
 The rules are in addition to the rules established in the Student Code of Conduct.
 The rules governing athletes begin at the time a student enrolls in middle school and high school and apply until the student athlete graduates.
 Athletic participation is a privilege, not a right.
 Student athletes are required to conform to athletic policies throughout their middle school and high school career to promote the philosophies consistent with our mission.
 A student may be disciplined for violation of the Student Code of Conduct and Athletic Code of Conduct Handbook arising out of the same incident.
 The responsibility for the enforcement of the Athletic code of Conduct rests with the coaches of the various teams, subject to the authority of building administrators and the Board of Education.
 Coaches are responsible for reviewing the Athletic Code of Conduct with the student athletes.
 The student will be required to sign a statement indicating that he/she is familiar with the athletic code of conduct before the season begins.
 For a list of available sports, the rules of eligibility, physical forms, or to view the athletic code of conduct, please refer to the appropriate athletic web site.